slatedocs/slate/source/reseller_api.html.md

 A public example are the Pergamon + Panorama Tickets by the Staatliche Museen zu Berlin.

+## Important restrictions

+- combined tickets cannot be reserved
+- sub tickets cannot be bought directly, only main ticket can be bought

 ## Example Pergamon + Panorama SMB

 The following example uses the public API of smb to show a step by step guide on how to order combined tickets.
 The following data was taken from the live instance on 1.
 Nov 2018.
 The data may look different at a later date.